-SITE NUMBER: B0903 NAME of SITE: Woodend Site 3, Peterculter Proposer: John Adam and Son Nature of the proposal: Residential (13.no h iouses) Checklist Score: 42 Constraints: Land dscape fit and accessibility Recommendation: Undesirable Justification: This small scale development site would be located on a currently zoned Green Belt and Green Space Network site.
+SITE NUMBER: B0903 NAME of SITE: Woodend Site 3, Peterculter

+Proposer: John Adam and Son

+Nature of the proposal: Residential (13.no houses)

+Checklist Score: 42 Constraints: Landscape fit and accessibility

+This small scale development site would be located on a currently zoned Green Belt and Green Space Network site.
 The proposer indicates that 13 residential units could be provided.
 The site is considered to be undesirable for development.
 Development would significantly impact on the surrounding landscape as it would be very prominent from Culter House Road.
 The site is also very isolated from the existing settlement of Peterculter with bus services and local facilities not in close proximity.
 This would therefore discourage sustainable modes of transport.

 It is noted that the site is in close proximity to the site with planning permission for a cricket pitch, club house and associated parking but the site remains isolated to Peterculter.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.